Cosplay Contest Info

 What criteria are the judges using to score the cosplays?

-- During the “In Person” phase our judging panel will score off of the following:
+- During the “In-Person” phase our judging panel will score off on the following:

 - Originality/Accuracy - If the cosplay is original or a mashup you’ll be judged on originality.
 If you are recreating a character we will look at how close you recreated the character.